-It should summarise methods proposed to prevent or control erosion with regard to (a) the Soil Erosion and Sediment Control - Engineering Guidelines for Queensland Construction Sites (Institute of Engineers Australia (Qld Division) 1996); (b) the EPA Guideline-EPA Best Practice Urban Stormwater Management: Erosion and Sediment Control; (c) preventing soil loss in order to maintain land capability/suitability; and (d) preventing degradation of local waterways.
+It should summarise methods proposed to prevent or control erosion with regard to:

+(a) the Soil Erosion and Sediment Control-Engineering Guidelines for Queensland Construction Sites (Institute of Engineers Australia (Qld Division) 1996)

+- (b) the EPA Guideline-EPA Best Practice Urban Stormwater Management: Erosion and Sediment - (c) preventing soil loss in order to maintain land capability/suitability and preventing degradation of local waterways.

-The potential for acid generation by disturbance of acid sulfate soils during earthworks and construction should be discussed and measures for management of soils and mitigation of impacts should be proposed for all site earthworks and construction activities.
-Should action criteria be triggered by acid generating potential as a result of testing, management measures are to be outlined in an Acid Sulfate Soils Management Plan prepared in accordance with Queensland Acid Sulfate Soils Investigation Team (QASSIT) guidelines and the requirements of State Planning Policy 2/02: Planning and Managing Development Involving Acid Sulfate Soils and its accompanying Guideline 2/02.
+The potential for acid generation by disturbance of potentially acid forming materials during earthworks and construction should be discussed and measures for management of potentially acid forming materials and mitigation of impacts should be proposed for all site earthworks and construction activities.
+Should action criteria be triggered by acid generating potential as a result of testing, management measures are to be outlined in an Acid Mine Drainage Management Plan prepared in accordance with the Assessment and Management of Acid Drainage guideline of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland series (DME, 1995), Managing Acid and Metalliferous Drainage published by the Leading Practice Sustainable Development Program (Commonwealth of Australia, 2007) and any other applicable best practice guidelines.